 Types of Working Capital

-Depending upon the needs of the business, working capital can be classified on the following basis:
+Depending upon the Periodicity & concept working capital can be classified as below:

 Permanent Working Capital

 It is that portion of the working capital that remains permanently tied up in current assets to undertake business activity uninterruptedly.
 In other words, permanent working capital is the least amount of current assets needed to carry out business effortlessly.
 Thus, it is also known as fixed working capital.